jasondsmith72/Browser-use-claude-mcp/README.md

 ## Credits

-This project builds upon the work of [browser-use](https://github.com/browser-use/browser-use) and other MCP server implementations.
-Special thanks to all contributors.
+This project builds upon the work of browser-use and other MCP server implementations.